Pierre Hermé: Life and career

-Creative Style & Praise
+Creative style and praise

-Preferring discreet pastry decors and "uses sugar like salt, in other words, as a seasoning to heighten other shades of flavour" and refusing to sit on his laurels, he is always revising his own work, exploring new taste territories and revisiting his own recipes.
-As a result, praise has often been lavished on Pierre Hermé, who has been called "pastry provocateur" (Food & Wine), "an avant-garde pastry chef and a magician with tastes" (Paris-Match), "The Kitchen Emperor" (New York Times) and "The King of Modern Patisserie" (The Guardian), along with honours and decorations, as well as – most importantly – the admiring gratitude of connoisseurs of gourmet sweets.
+Pierre Hermé utilises discreet pastry decors and explores new taste territories in his products.
+Praise has often been lavished on Pierre Hermé, who has been called "pastry provocateur" (Food & Wine), "an avant-garde pastry chef and a magician with tastes" (Paris Match), and "The Kitchen Emperor" (New York Times).

 Hermé was the youngest person to be named France's Pastry Chef of the Year, and is the only pastry chef to have been decorated as a Chevalier of Arts and Letters.
 He was awarded Chevalier de la Légion d'honneur by Jacques Chirac in May 2007.

+In October 2023, an online class where Hermé teaches Iconic Pastries launched on PastryClass.